h2oai/datatable/docs/api/time.rst

      - Return nanosecond component of a timestamp.

    * - :func:`second()`
-     - Return second component of a timestamp.
+     - Return the number of seconds in a timestamp.

    * - :func:`year()`
      - Return year component of a date.